krasow/krasow.github.io/pages/projects/cunumeric.md

 [JuliaCon 2025](/pages/presentations.html#juliacon)

 cuNumeric.jl enables heterogenous distributed code execution with minimal effort.
 The core type is the NDArray- a drop-in replacement for the Base.Array within Julia.
-Some of the key differences include
+Some of the key differences include:

-1) operations are broadcast by default
+* operations are broadcast by default
-2) slices are always view references
+* slices are always view references
-3) important to avoid scalar indexing to achieve decent performance
+* important to avoid scalar indexing to achieve decent performance

 ## Legate
 This library is enabled through the Legate runtime.
 Legate provides data and task management abstractions